djcustard/GestureGAN/README.md

 24/04/20 - The past two days have been spent trying to produce the dataset.
 This has given me issues due to its size (256,256,3).
 I have tried producing this dataset with 20k samples, however I am now settling for 10k.
 Because I have run out of my GPU access for today, I will produce a 20k size dataset of samples of (128,128,3).
 These will be under a second, however will provide a safety net incase the (256,256,3) provide too computationally expensive in the network.
 Producing a new dataset of 16,384 sample point audio clips, I reduce the Sample rate to 22.05kHz as well.
 This will slow the original clip by half the speed.

 26/04/20 - Since my last post I have been trying to create a dataset.
 Because of the size of nealry 20k audio clips, it was hugely RAM intsensive.
 Thus I ended up producing a 7.5k sized dataset with (256,256,3).
 Today has been the first day I've been able to train far into the process.
 I will post some images later to show progress.
-As I am unsure about how the
+As I am unsure about how succesful this representation of audio will be, I will do more research into STFT.

 Links:
 <p>link1 - https://keras.io/initializers/</p>